Painting a plastic (polyethylene) motorcycle gas tank?

 Ed. note: Hi, John.
 We see no 'misinformation'.
 Several people told us what they tried and that it didn't work.
 Others said you might get paint to stick if you are willing to do the difficult mechanical prep, followed by flame prep, followed by dyne testing that they detailed.
 Others proposed the compromise of switching to bed lining material or resin instead of paint.

 There are thousands of different plastics, and Krylon Fusion works fine on some in some applications, and not on others in other applications.
 Similarly, some forums recommendBulldog Tie Coat for plastic bumpers.
 But plastic gas tanks are a different material than plastic bumpers, and a completely different application.
-A dead simple method to guarantee adhesion of paint to all plastics under all conditions simply doesn't exist, sorry.
+A simple method to guarantee adhesion of paint to all plastics under all conditions without flame prep, dyne testing, and other complications simply doesn't exist, sorry.
 Good luck :-)

 - North Hampton, New Hampshire